Pontiac Grand Am 0–60 Times

 Out of all the Pontiac Grand Am tests in our database, the average 0–60 mph time is 8.48 seconds.
 The average quarter-mile time is 16.35 seconds at 84.65 mph.

-Pontiac Grand Am 0–60 times by model year
+Pontiac Grand Am 0–60 Times by Year and Trim

 - 6.60 sec